Zolmex/realm-studio/README.md

 * Added brush options panel, where you can type brush size, choose brush shape and change chance value
 * Added Shape tool functionality, currently only has 1 shape: Random, the 3 other shapes are just placeholders
 * Added a "Replace" checkbox for brushes
+* Added Hot Keys for tiles, press 0-9 to bind a tile to that key